 Sponsorship involves presenting a problem, mentoring a team during the semester, and providing financial support.

-A $5,000 unrestricted tax-deductible donation to the Department of Computer Science at NC State's College of Engineering supports one student team committed to working on one project for one semester.
+A $7,500 fee supports one student team committed to working on one project for one semester.
 The team devotes an average of 30-40 person hours per week over the 15-week semester — a total of 450-600 hours of dedicated time per project.
 Companies may also participate as project sponsors through their involvement in the department's ePartners Program.